-○ No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).
+No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).

-- 4. Role of Local/Regional Non-State Entities.
-Indicate whether local or regional non-state entities perform waiver operational and administrative functions and, if so, specify the type of entity (Select One): - Not applicable - O Applicable Local/regional non-state agencies perform waiver operational and administrative functions.
-Check each that applies: - Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
-There is an interagency agreement or memorandum of understanding between the State and these agencies that sets forth responsibilities and performance requirements for these agencies that is available through the Medicaid agency.

-Specify the nature of these agencies and complete items A-5 and A-6:

-Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
+Not applicable blicable - Local/regional non-state agencies perform waiver operational and administrative functions. ck each that applies: Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
+There is an interagency agreement or memorandum of understanding between the State and these agencies that sets forth responsibilities and performance requirements for these agencies that i available through the Medicaid agency.
+Specify the nature of these agencies and complete items A-5 and A-6: Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
 There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
 The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Specify the nature of these entities and complete items A-5 and A-6:
+Specify the nature of these entities and complete items A-5 and A-6: ^

 5. Responsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
-Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions:

-DHS/DDS is responsible for assessment of performance of the Financial Management Service (FMS) subagent as identified in Appendix A.3.
+Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions: DHS/DDS is responsible for assessment of performance of the Financial Management Service (FMS) subagent as identified in Appendix A.3.
 The FMS subagent is also subject to monitoring and oversight by the Oklahoma Health Care Authority (OHCA), the State's Medicaid agency.